OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 ## Create an Azure Self-Signed Certificate
 - In Azure portal, create a [Self-Signed Certificate](https://learn.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal).
-- Create and collect `EncryptionCertificateId`, `Base64EncodedCertificate`, `PRIVATE_KEY_PATH`, and save those value  to update in `.env` file later.
+- Create and collect `EncryptionCertificateId`, `Base64EncodedCertificate`, `PRIVATE_KEY_PATH`, and save those value  to update in `.localConfigs` file later.

 ## Setup the Application Insights
-In Azure portal, create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource) and save `Instrumentation Key` and `Connection String` values and which will be required later while updating `.env` file configuration in sample code.
+In Azure portal, create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource) and save `Instrumentation Key` and `Connection String` values and which will be required later while updating `.localConfigs` file configuration in sample code.

 **Note>** While creating or setting up Application Insights, choose `NodeJS` as the application type.